itsaryanchauhan/SocialPulse/README.md

 # SocialPulse

+Important Note: We were required to use GPT models for this project.
+However, since we did not have access to the OpenAI API, we used the Groq API as a substitute.
+The flow can easily be modified to use OpenAI models instead of Groq wherever applicable, by simply replacing the Groq component with an OpenAI model component.
+This change may enhance the quality of responses, as GPT models tend to provide more nuanced and contextual answers.

+## Overview
 SocialPulse is an analytics tool that leverages Langflow and Astra DB to provide easy-to-understand analysis of datasets.
-The flow, named `SocialPulse_flow`, uses the Groq API to process and interpret data, providing users with meaningful insights.
+The flow, named SocialPulse_flow, uses the Groq API (or OpenAI models, with slight modifications) to process and interpret data, providing users with meaningful insights.

-## Overview
 The `SocialPulse_flow` is built using the following components and logic:

 1. **Load File**